 THE HOME OF 2CVGB AND CITROEN CAR CLUB HVAN REGISTER

-This website is designed with you and your H Van in mind, we encourage you to use the website as it is intended.
+I'm Martyn Brown and this website is designed with you and your H Van in mind, we encourage you to use the website as it is intended.
 Send in your pictures and write about your experiences.
-To Register your van send me your details, then I can give you a login so you can then fill out the registration form.
+Use the forum to ask other members anything to do with H Vans.
+Send me an email if you have parts you want to sell or parts you need to keep your van going, then I can add it to the For sale and Wanted page.
+To view the site you must register your van.
+To register your van click on the" register your van" van and fill out the form, then I can give you a login so you can then enjoy the rest of the site.

 Tube it don't lose it.